Hogmoor Inclosure

 Terrain: Sandy soil and mostly level

-Pushchair: Yes, but if the weather has been very dry, the sandy soil can be tough to push through
+Pushchair: The tracks are pushahcirs friendly, but if the weather has been very dry the sandy soil can be tough to push through.

 If you have never spent an afternoon at this amazing park in Bordon, then you really should.
-It has to have one of the very best play areas in Hampshire as well as easy sandy trails to explore through woodland.
+It has to have one of the very best play areas in Hampshire as well as easy sandy trails to explore through woodland and heathland.
+A café, toilets and a free car park top this off as a brilliant family day out.

 The Route

-3. These routes are also brilliant for off road biking.
+Most of these routes are also brilliant for off road biking - avoid the sandiest ones though.

 Did you know?